Severe Thunderstorm Warning issued for Oneida by NWS - News Break

 Severe Thunderstorm Warning issued for Oneida by NWS

-Effective: 2021-07-08 19:50:00 EDT Expires: 2021-07-08 20:15:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-To report severe weather contact your nearest law enforcement agency.
+Effective: 2021-07-08 19:30:00 EDT Expires: 2021-07-08 20:15:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+To report severe weather, contact your nearest law enforcement agency.
 They will send your report to the National Weather Service office in Binghamton.
-Target Area: Oneida A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 815 PM EDT FOR NORTHEASTERN ONEIDA COUNTY At 749 PM EDT, a severe thunderstorm was located near Alder Creek, or 8 miles southeast of Boonville, moving northeast at 40 mph.
+Target Area: Oneida The National Weather Service in Binghamton has issued a * Severe Thunderstorm Warning for Northeastern Oneida County in central New York * Until 815 PM EDT. * At 730 PM EDT, a severe thunderstorm was located over Delta Lake, or near Rome, moving northeast at 40 mph.
 HAZARD...60 mph wind gusts.
 SOURCE...Radar indicated.
-IMPACT...Expect damage to roofs, siding, and trees.
-Locations impacted include Trenton, Forestport, Steuben, Remsen, Holland Patent, Prospect, Barneveld, Alder Creek, Stittville and Barnveld.
+IMPACT...Expect damage to roofs, siding, and trees. * Locations impacted include Rome, Trenton, Floyd, Forestport, Steuben, Remsen, Holland Patent, Prospect, Barneveld and Alder Creek.
 TORNADO...POSSIBLE HAIL...<.75IN WIND...60MPHalerts.weather.gov

 Comments / 0